 Internship (PBHL 7560, 6 hours): The internship requires 300 clock hours in an appropriate public health setting.
 Students choose the site for their internship, with the assistance of the Academic Advisor and Internship Coordinator.
-The internship is intended to be a culminating experience at the end of the students' coursework.
+The internship is intended to be a culminating experience at the end of the students' coursework with deliverables submitted to the student's site upon completion.

-Culminating Experience (PBHL 7800, 3 hours): The culminating experience is a capstone paper, thesis, or publishable article that is completed under the direction of a faculty advisor in the final semester of the program.
+Culminating Experience (PBHL 7800, 3 hours): The culminating experience is a capstone paper, or publishable article that is completed under the direction of a faculty advisor in the final semester of the program.
 Capstone works can begin prior to the final semester as independent studies but cannot count towards elective hours.